Preparing for the blood test

 Some children have small veins that are difficult to find and take blood from.
 The person taking your child’s blood will work with you and your child to find the best place to take blood.

-Occasionally, they will ask a second healthcare professional to help.
-Sometimes they will need to take blood more than once to make sure they have enough blood for the tests.
+Occasionally, they will bring a second healthcare professional to help.
+Sometimes they will need to take blood more than once to make sure they have enough blood for the tests or need more than one attempt to find a vein that they can take blood from.

 Swelling, bruising and pain

-Your doctor or nurse will tell you when and how you will get the results.
+Your doctor or nurse will tell you when and how you get the results.